GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 {% Aside %}

 The API does not rely on third-party cookies.
 However, in the testing phase, third-party cookies need to be enabled for the API to be enabled.
-This will make it easier to get debug reports and to compare the API's results with cookie-based attribution.
+This allows developers to get debug reports and compare the API's results with cookie-based attribution.

 {% endAside %}